stwykd/rnn-rbm/README.md

 # RNN-RBM

-Implementation of the RNN-RBM architecture introduced in [this](http://www-etud.iro.umontreal.ca/~boulanni/ICML2012.pdf) paper.
+Implementation of an RNN-RBM for music compostion.
+The model was inspired by [this](http://www-etud.iro.umontreal.ca/~boulanni/ICML2012.pdf) paper.

 The RNN-RBM mixes the capability of the RNN of learning temporal dependecies, with the capability of the RBM to learn a probability distribution over the training dataset (being a generative model).
 It is comprised of a RNN, where each recurrent hidden layer is connected to a different RBM.